This webpage provides materials to help stakeholders understand tariff reform. We also have separate information focused on tariff trials.

 AER staff also commissioned a report from Baringa on the emerging ‘prices for devices’ retail products where a retailer (or third party) manages customers' smart devices to respond to price signals and charges a simple, discounted retail structure.
 We also provide our thoughts on the potential of these services below.

-AER x ECA Consumer Advocate Tariff Training
+AER and ECA Consumer Advocate Tariff Training

-We held a series of training sessions with Energy Consumers Australia (ECA) and experienced consumer advocates, aimed at giving newer consumer advocates a better understanding of network tariffs.
+In early 2022, we held a series of training sessions with Energy Consumers Australia (ECA) and experienced consumer advocates, aimed at giving newer consumer advocates a better understanding of network tariffs.

 Session 1 resources